-Government blocks two websites, Facebook pages of ISIS propagandaNew Delhi: Cracking its whip on terror propaganda being carried on Internet, government today ordered banning of two websites and some pages on social networking site Facebook after it was found that they contained material
+Govt blocks two websites, Facebook pages of ISIS propagandaNew Delhi: Cracking its whip on terror propaganda being carried on Internet, government on Wednesday ordered banning of two websites and some pages on social networking site Facebook after it was found that they contained

-New Delhi: Cracking its whip on terror propaganda being carried on Internet, government today ordered banning of two websites and some pages on social networking site Facebook after it was found that they contained material detrimental to the country's sovereignty.
+New Delhi: Cracking its whip on terror propaganda being carried on Internet, government on Wednesday ordered banning of two websites and some pages on social networking site Facebook after it was found that they contained material detrimental to the country's sovereignty.

 The decision was taken during a high-level meeting in which officials from Department of Telecom, Home Ministry and central security agencies participated.

 The meeting was convened by Indian Computer Emergency Response Team (CERT-In), a nodal agency under Ministry of Communications, that deals with cyber security threats like hacking and phishing.